Search all sites near me now

 • Estuary macrofauna are small invertebrates that can be seen with the naked eye and include hundreds of species of worms, snails, crustaceans, and shellfish like pipi and cockles.
 Macrofauna are good indicators of estuary health because the community of species found in an area represent relatively long-term, local conditions.

-Council estuary monitoring programmes are designed to give insight at a local level, so site selection is often biased towards local monitoring requirements.
+Council estuary monitoring programmes are designed to give insight at a local level, so site selection is often biased towards local monitoring requirements and caution is advised when comparing the results on a national scale.
 The number of sites within each estuary is not necessarily proportional to the estuary's size and may depend on factors such as pollutant levels, resource availability, estuary type, and more.
 More information is available on the estuary site pages, and by contacting the relevant regional council or unitary authority.
-Monitoring also generally focuses on estuaries that are likely to be impacted so the estuaries monitored are not necessarily a balanced representation of all estuaries in New Zealand, and caution is advised when comparing the results on a national scale.

 Estuaries are complex ecosystems that are influenced by activities happening upstream as well as out at sea.
 This can make it challenging to identify and manage all of the factors that affect their health.
 Additionally estuary management is complex as many agencies have overlapping roles, and it is not always clear who is responsible.
 In most cases, it has taken decades of deforestation and land use change for mud and contaminants to build up, and the estuary type is also a factor in how susceptible an estuary is to the various threats.